AntonRomankovSetronica/barrage-school-ecatalog/README.md

     * How do you think the configuration of your product sources should look like now?
         * Check the [old variant](src/main/resources/application.yaml)
         * Suggest something new.
 Keep in mind that the list of sources and formats can grow.
+    * Read about [@ConfigurationProperties](https://www.baeldung.com/configuration-properties-in-spring-boot).
+It may
+      help u!
 * Without writing anything discuss your ideas with your team and mentor.
     * Find uncovered questions
     * Google them